Barathkalyan/GoldVision-price-predictor/README.md

 # **GoldVision: Gold Price Predictor**

 **GoldVision** is a time-series forecasting project designed to predict the future trends of gold prices using historical data.
 The project utilizes **Facebook Prophet** for forecasting and provides visual insights into the price predictions over time.
 It aims to assist users in making informed decisions related to gold investments.
+The accuracy depends on the clarity of the dataset used

 ## **Features**